customer lifetime value

 Businesses active in social media can make a proactive approach to connect with customers directly and solve their problems right there.
 Customers will feel valued and more connected with your brand over time.
 That’s why every business should have an omnichannel support strategy.

 Do not hesitate to reply to negative reviews; your positive action will attract potential customers to your brand.
 People often recommend brands without buying from them just because they had a great interaction with the brand online.
 People appreciate it when they feel their voice is heard.
-Respect your customers, show it through your action, and customers will reward you with their loyalty.
+Respect your customers, show it through your actions, and customers will reward you with their loyalty.

 5. Collect customer feedback